JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 false
 ```

-Julia also provides the `isa` function, which can be used to test if the given variable is an instance of some type or subtype of some abstract type.
+Julia also provides the `isa` function, which checks if a variable is an instance of a type.

 ```jldoctest
 julia> isa(1, Int64) # equivalent to typeof(1) <: Int64